tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 `expandDims` creates a new outer dimension of size 1.
 In this case, the cropped image we read from the webcam is of shape `[224, 224, 3]`.
-Calling `expandDims(0)` reshapes this tensor to `[1, 224, 224, 3]`, which represents a batch of a single image. `Model`s in TensorFlow.js expect batched inputs.
+Calling `expandDims(0)` reshapes this tensor to `[1, 224, 224, 3]`, which represents a batch of a single image.
+MobileNet expects batched inputs.

 ```js
 batchedImage.toFloat().div(tf.scalar(127)).sub(tf.scalar(1));
 ```

-In this line, we cast the image to floating point and normalize it between -1 and 1.
+In this line, we cast the image to floating point and normalize it between -1 and 1 (this is how the model was trained).
 We know the values from the image are between 0-255 by default, so to normalize between -1 and 1 we divide by 127 and subtract 1.